spittis/extra-credit3/README.md

 ## Built With/Tools Used

 * [Vue.js](https://vuejs.org/) - The JavaScript framework that helps create a more maintainable and testable code base.
+* Javascript - used to load content onto the main page
+* PHP - used to connect to database and display content into HTML
+* mySQL - hosts the database that stores images, video, and text for the webpage

 ## Authors